ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

     content:
       -
         type: text
-        text: 'What we’re doing now is killing the world.'
+        text: 'The world is now on fire, and consciously or unconsciously, we are contributing to the problem.'
   -
     type: paragraph
     content: